miaochenlu/miaochenlu.github.io/_posts/2019-03-05-ComputerGraphics.markdown

         Length = abs(x2 - x1)
     else
         Length = abs(y2 - y1)
-    //select the larger of Δx or Δy to be one raster unit Δx = (x2 - x1) / Length
+    select the larger of Δx or Δy to be one raster unit Δx = (x2 - x1) / Length
     Δy = (y2 - y1) / Length
     round the values rather than truncate